Last updated 7th July, 2018

 In more recent research the possible causes of familicide have been expanded with a view that not all cases fit into the revenge and altruism categories.
 In many cases, it appears the father feels he no longer wants to live or that he just cannot go on and decides to take his family with him.
 As described by Professor of Psychiatry Phillip Resnick at the Case Western Reserve University in Cleveland, Ohio, familicide is an act of ‘extended suicide’.

-Professor David Wilson’s research looking at cases over a span of 30 years grouped their case studies into four categories looking at the motives behind the killings.
+Professor David Wilson’s research which looked at cases over a span of 30 years, grouped their case studies into four categories looking at the motives behind the killings.

 These are individuals, usually fathers, who place blame on others for their actions.
 They often blame the mother of their children for being the cause of the family breakup or for preventing him from having access to his children.
 They see themselves as the provider of the family and if they are unable to meet that role they can enter dangerous territory.